lmontanares/midas-sheet/docs/handover.md

 - No comprehensive data validation for financial entries
 - Asynchronous loads for multiple components are not implemented optimally
 - No complete end-user documentation (especially for category editing)
-- Missing tests for some specific scenarios with OAuth functionalities:
+- **Missing tests for OAuth functionalities:**
-  - Complete integration tests for the OAuth flow
+  - Integration tests for the OAuth flow
-  - Tests for expired token handling
+  - Tests for expired token handling and revocation
   - Tests for communication between OAuth server and bot
-- **Missing comprehensive tests for database integration:**
+- **Missing tests for database integration:**
+  - Basic CRUD operations
-  - Data persistence tests between restarts
+  - Data persistence between restarts
-  - Referential integrity tests
+  - Referential integrity
-  - Concurrency tests
 - **Missing tests for encryption functionality:**
   - Token encryption and decryption tests
   - Recovery tests for decryption errors
   - Key management tests
-- **Missing comprehensive tests for custom category functionality:**
+- **Missing tests for custom category functionality:**
+  - Basic CRUD operations via commands
   - YAML import/export validation and edge cases
-  - Database interaction tests for categories (CRUD)
   - Integration tests with the `/agregar` flow using custom categories
   - Tests for `/resetcat` functionality
 - OAuth server closure handling could be improved to ensure clean termination